 Over time, repetition has trained me to develop the habit of being able to access and stow these tools in my belts without looking for the pocket.
 Call it muscle memory, but it’s a huge time-saver when you’re working or focusing on a task.
 You don’t have to stop what you’re doing to look in your belt to remove or stow a tool.
 Build good habits and you can speed up your work over time.

 I wear a tool belt most of the time.
 While there are situations where a tool belt is neither feasible nor warranted for the situation, those times are few and far between.
 Wearing a tool belt for me equates to being efficient and methodical.
 It means having the necessary tools on my person to complete the task.

 Don’t Baby Your Tool Belt or Tool Bag

-Everyone was encouraged to load up tools and fasteners, actually wear the tool belts, and comment.
-We decided to look at each rig individually and merit its pros and cons.
+I encouraged everyone to load up tools and fasteners, actually wear the tool belts, and comment.
+We decided to look at each rig individually and talk them up…and down.
 This helped to avoid comparing them with one another right off the bat, which was tough to do.
-That being said, it didn’t take long before we all had our favorite tool belts!
+That being said, it didn’t take long before we were all choosing the right tool belt for ourselves!

 - Fit and finish

 - Belt and buckle adjustability, material, and comfort

 - Pockets and tool holders, capacity, ambidextrous use, fixed or adjustable

 - Which trade would best utilize the belt

 - Price and value